snapps91/Pinvirt/README.md

 [![RPM Available](https://img.shields.io/badge/RPM-Available-brightgreen)](https://github.com/snapps91/Pinvirt/releases) [![Test and Build RPM](https://github.com/snapps91/Pinvirt/actions/workflows/test-build.yml/badge.svg)](https://github.com/snapps91/Pinvirt/actions/workflows/test-build.yml)

-**Pinvirt** is a lightweight CPU Pinning Manager for Virtual Machines (VMs) on Linux systems.
+Pinvirt is a lightweight CPU pinning manager for virtual machines (VMs) orchestrated by oVirt, OLVM, and RHV.

-It automatically assigns logical CPUs to VMs based on the host CPU topology, supporting multi-socket and hyper-threaded configurations.
+It automatically assigns logical CPUs to VMs based on the host CPU topology, supporting multi-socket and hyper-threading configurations.

-Pinvirt also generates oVirt-compatible CPU pinning strings for seamless integration with virtualization platforms.
+Pinvirt generates oVirt-compatible CPU pinning strings, enabling seamless integration with virtualization platforms.

----
+The logical CPUs assigned to each VM are stored in a JSON file, allowing you to keep track of the allocations over time.
+Unfortunately, oVirt does not provide a native way to retrieve this information once configured.

+PERSONAL NOTE:

+*In the future, it would be great to support the full range of oVirt CPU pinning string features ([link](https://www.ovirt.org/develop/sla/cpu-pinning.html)) and integrate directly with oVirt using the native SDK — but realistically, I might never get around to it due to lack of time.*

+> *A similar tool might be olvm-vmcontrol (I haven’t looked into it deeply), but as far as I know, it doesn’t offer customization options for vCPU configurations.*

 ## ✨ Features